rentry/rentry.github.io/_posts/2021-10-05-developing-film-with-coffee-part-2.md

 I've developed two more rolls since then.
 My second attempt at caffenol development was largely forgettable, due in part to the photographic conditions.
 I attempted to photographic my dog, Teddy, at a lure course, and the speed and lighting were not conducive to good photos.
 The development process was successful, but the resulting images were rather underwhelming.

-My third attempt came a few weeks ago when I rode my Bianchi into Portland with my cousin and took a few shots along the way.
+My third attempt came a few weeks ago when I rode my old steel Bianchi into Portland with my cousin and took a few shots along the way.
 The development process wasn't perfect (the drying part needs work), but the resulting images are _much_ better.
 Why?
 I suspect it's on account of filters.

 ![A T-Rex sculpture looks ominously toward a brick museum]({{ '/assets/images/caffenol-2-3.jpg' | relative_url }}#full)